-Interest on the 2015B Bonds is not exempt from present State of Illinois income taxes.
-Ownership of the 2015B Bonds may result in other state and local tax consequences to certain taxpayers.
-Bond Counsel expresses no opinion regarding any such collateral consequences arising with respect to the 2015B Bonds.
-Prospective purchasers of the 2015B Bonds should consult their tax advisors regarding the applicability of any such state and local taxes.
+Interest on the 2016B Bonds is not exempt from Illinois income tax.
+Ownership of the 2016B Bonds may result in other state and local tax consequences to certain taxpayers.
+Bond Counsel expresses no opinion regarding any such collateral consequences arising with respect to the 2016B Bonds.
+Prospective purchasers of the 2016B Bonds should consult their tax advisors regarding the applicability of any such state and local taxes.